FullSimplify/FullSimplify.github.io/_posts/2000-01-02-Support-Vector-Machines,-a-Gentle-Introduction.md

 ---
 layout: post
 description: Support Vector Machines and some of its mathematical aspects.
 We discuss Classification, Reproducing Kernel Hilbert Spaces and more.
 excerpt: Support Vector Machines and some of its mathematical aspects.
 We discuss Classification, Reproducing Kernel Hilbert Spaces and more.
+In a classification problem we want to classify or label a new observation, having trained our model with a set of observations whose class is known.
+One approach is to think that all elements that belong to the same class are *similar* in some way.
+We thus need a concept of similarity or distance...
 title: "Support Vector Machines, Kernels and Hilbert Spaces"
 subtitle: Support Vector Machines and some of its mathematical aspects.
 We discuss Classification, Reproducing Kernel Hilbert Spaces and more.
 excerpt_separator: <!--more-->